NamgyelHuk708/NamgyelHuk708.github.io/_posts/2024-06-21-WEB_Jounal.md

 3. **Sending a Message**: Messages are sent to the backend server, saved to the database, and displayed in the chat room.

+**Challenges**
+- Did not have any pior knowledge on about connecting to different database like mongodb and postgres making it difficult to start resulting to wastage of 2 days.
+- Had to ajust to showing of just the demo cause authentication to idetify a particular user was not successful.

+**Experienced**
+- connecting to mongodb
+- How websocket works
+- Using reusable components, using shardcn, using taildwindcss and using react.
+- Got more knowledge in designing the backend endpoints for the chats
+- Designing the schema in mongodb
 ---

 ## Profile (Public and Private)